section-engineering-education/engineering-education/content/articles/dockerized-php-apache-and-mysql-container-development-environment/index.md

   - url: /engineering-education/dockerized-php-apache-and-mysql-container-development-environment/hero.png
     alt: PHP Docker containers image
 ---
-[Container technology](/engineering-education/history-of-container-technology) is growing day by day.
+[Container technology](/engineering-education/history-of-container-technology) is growing every day.
 It's a technology that makes application development much easier and faster.
 It has a clean architecture that ensures application services utilize resources sustainably by dividing an application into smaller services called images.
 This allows you to set up each service independently without affecting how the other services run.
 <!--more-->
 In this case, [Docker](/engineering-education/docker-concepts/) provides a [docker-compose](https://docs.docker.com/compose/) file that allows you to set all your application environments and run a few commands to fully set up your application in a more elegant and faster approach.

 Let's take the case of running a PHP application.
 You would have to install all environments that you need to run PHP scripts.
 You need an apache server installed in your server/system and probably a MySQL database.
 Then set up each environment in a way that will allow you to run your PHP-driven website.

 With Docker, things are much more manageable.
-Docker allows you to set and your application with each service running as a microservice.
+Docker allows you to set your application with each service running as a microservice.
 This way, you set a single YML file that will isolate all the services that your application needs to run.
-The file set up the PHP Apache server and MySQL database for you.
+The file sets up the PHP Apache server and MySQL database for you.
 All you need is to specify the parameters that you need your application to run on.

-The main advantage of this is that Containers provides a scalable environment to run your application services.
+The main advantage that Containers provides, is a scalable environment to run your application services.
 It ensures that the practices of continuous integration and continuous delivery (CI/CD) pipelines are enhanced across the team.
-So you only need to share run this YML file with every team member.
+So you only need to share this YML file with every team member.
 This will set all the necessary environments across the team regardless of the operating system they are running on.
-Thus team members synchronize their work without breaking the code.
+Thus team members can synchronize their work without breaking the code.

-This guide will show you how we can use Docker development environment to
+This guide will show you how we can use Docker development environment to:
 - Setup and run a local PHP Apache server instance.
 - Serve a dynamic PHP-driven website.
 - Setup a MySQL database to run SQL scripts, fetch records, and print them in a PHP-driven website.